 Taxpayers may challenge any decision and file an appeal to the Chief of the respective Tax Office within 15 days upon receiving the tax notification.

-Based on an unsatisfactory decision of the Chief of the Tax Office, the taxpayer may also file a hierarchical appeal addressed to the National Director of Taxes (DNI) within 15 days upon receiving the tax notification.
+Based on an unsatisfactory decision of the Chief of the Tax Office, the taxpayer may also file a hierarchical appeal addressed to the President of the Tax Authorities Executive Board (AGT) within 15 days upon receiving the tax notification.

-The taxpayer still has the right to appeal against the final decision of the DNI in court within 60 days upon receiving the final decision from the DNI.
+The taxpayer still has the right to appeal against the final decision of the AGT in court within 60 days upon receiving the final decision from the AGT.

 Statute of limitations